j-94/applyai_tests/README.md

   combining (rowboat)[https://github.com/rowboatlabs/rowboat] and (docetl)[https://github.com/ucbepic/docetl]
   with a shared filesystem and interopterbility using a orchestrating agent - presents a paradigm of _agent controlled user defined workflows_
   - could this be done automatically, what architectural and infra decsions should i make?
+      - _we could use screen use agents_ : start vm, download pakages, playwrite automation or nlweb or etc,

 ### Docs